How to Transition from Rear-Facing to Forward-Facing Safely with babyark

 - Harness at or Above the Shoulders: In forward-facing mode, the harness straps should be positioned at or slightly above your child’s shoulders.
 This keeps them securely restrained during a crash.

 - Tighten the Harness: The harness should be snug enough that you can’t pinch any excess webbing.
-Try the pinch test.
+Try the pinch test at your child's collarbone.
 Ensure that the straps lie flat against your child’s body and that the chest clip is placed at armpit level.

 Safety Benefits of Keeping Your Child Rear-Facing Longer